nelsieborja/js-dictionary/Classes/README_OBJECT_LITERALS.md

 }
 ```

 The above class is ready for use, no need for instantiation.
 Unlike _Constructor Functions_ where you have to first instantiate an object _(via the `new` keyword)_ before you can start using it.
-With _Object Literals_ you cannot create an instance out of it because the class itself is already an instance.
+However, with _Object Literals_ you cannot create an instance from it because the class itself is already an instance.

 ### Using the above class: